-The issue isn’t that our kids aren’t listening to us.
-Kid’s listen, and with a little change in how we can communicate (not nagging, yelling, talking unkindly), this aspect can sort itself out rather quickly.
-But the biggest struggle comes when parents ask their child to do something, and they are met with disobedience.
+The issue isn’t necessarily that our kids aren’t listening to us.
+Kid’s listen, and with a little change in how we communicate to them, this aspect can sort itself out rather quickly.
+The biggest struggle comes when parents ask their kids to do something, and they are met with disobedience.
 Sure, the initial trying to get them to “hear” you is frustrating, but the follow-through is where most parents get frustrated.

 “Check out the new Pinwheel Phone – The safest phone for tweens and teens that I highly endorse!
 Get 10% off through this link!”— Hillary Gruener – Word From The Bird Blog Owner/Founder